 Wanna be really clever?
 Throw in an accumulator once in a while.

+In general you want to avoid accumulators as covered in this article.
 Bookmakers make most of their money from accumulators.
 Their margins increases for each bet in the accumulator.
-The variance is bigger, but matching different edges still give a positive expected value.
-By doing this, you look more like a non-profitable player to the bookmakers.
+But matching different value bets will still give a positive expected value, however it will increase your variance.
+So use it carefully.
+By doing this though, you look more like a non-profitable player to the bookmakers.

 Nothing lasts forever